JetBrains/Exposed/documentation-website/Writerside/topics/Transactions.md

 ```

 Transactions are executed synchronously on the current thread, so they _will block_ other parts of your application!
 If
-you need to execute a transaction asynchronously, consider running it on a separate `Thread`.
+you need to execute a transaction asynchronously, consider running it on a separate thread.

 ## Accessing returned values

-Although you can modify variables from your code within the transaction block, `transaction` supports returning a value
+Although you can modify variables from your code within the transaction block, `transaction()` supports returning a value
 directly, enabling immutability:

 ```kotlin